redhead/diploma-thesis/Introduction_In_the_software_engineering__.md

 So, one of the best things software engineers should have is knowledge of the patterns and best practices that were already used and proven working by someone else to tackle some of these common problems.
 Making the code and design easy to maintain, change, and extend.
 And that not only after the project is done but also during the development of the software itself, where numerous problems can emerge (e.g. customers requirements changed, or unexpected issue was found).

-Thus choices taken prior starting the software development, even though they were thought through carefully, may not cover the problems that come during the development.
+Thus, choices taken prior starting the software development, even though they were thought through carefully, may not cover the problems that come during the development.
 This is were design patterns and best practices are the way of helping the software development out of the problems or easing them.

 ## Event Sourcing